 NDH recently filed a case challenging Jonathon’s unconstitutional conditions of confinement in Five Points Correctional Facility.
 There, Jonathon, a teenager with serious mental illnesses, has been subject to exacerbating solitary confinement conditions ranging from 17.5-23 hours per day.
 Jonathon’s mental issues have a long, documented history, and a Court found that an injunction enjoining the use of solitary confinement was appropriate in Paykina on behalf of E.L. v.
 Donna Lewin, et. al., 387 F.Supp.3d 225, (N.D.N.Y.
 2019).
 Since that order, Jonathon turned 18, aged out of the juvenile facility, and was transferred to Five Points, a maximum-security prison.

 Since his arrival at Five Points, Jonathon’s mental illnesses have manifested in misbehaviors.
 Those misbehaviors have led to his assignment in restrictive housing placements.
 While in solitary confinement, Jonathon has cut himself over 100 times, has expressed a desire to end his life with a razor, and has experienced auditory hallucinations.
 These punishments, grounded in his unique susceptibility to the tortures of solitary confinement by virtue of his mental illness, exceed the confounds of the Constitution.
-To follow this case, check out our website for future updates.
+Check out our website for more information about prison rights.

 Do penological interests of safety and security warrant the pervasive use of solitary confinement?